 Since figuring out the function is based on data, there must be enough of it that a correct function can be found.
 If we only have one example for x and y, neither we nor a machine could predict only one accurate function.
 In the original example where x=1 and y=2, the function could be y=2x, y=x+1, y=((x+1)*5–9)⁵ + 1, or any number of possibilities.
 Without enough data, too many errors are likely when we try to apply the function to more data.
 In machine learning models, however, A.I. can process a lot of data and return a function for all — or maybe at least many — of the data points.

 Another benefit to machines doing this work is that data in the real world isn’t always perfect.
 In the example below, a machine has determined several functions that fit most of the data, but sometimes, the lines don’t pass through every point.
 Real-world data is unpredictable and can rarely be described perfectly.
+This imperfection and complexity can trip up or even stump humans at times, but finding a “best fit” for the data is much faster with machine learning.

 This is a basic example of a machine learning a function that best represents the data